-Unfortunately, 2016 was a rough year for many, and 2017 isn’t going to be much easier given the state of the economy and the tough job market.
+Unfortunately, 2021 was a rough year for many, and 2022 isn’t going to be much easier given the state of the pandemic, inflation, and a struggling economy.

 So here are three new year’s resolutions you might want to consider making for the coming year.
 They’ll help you financially, and we promise they’re way easier to fulfil than that resolution to tease out a six-pack you made last year.